ianmclinden/PiXel/README.md

 ```

 # Queries
 PiXel uses 3 query types.
-For information about formatting, see (Twitter Search API documentation)[https://www.google.com/search?q=twitter+search+API&ie=utf-8&oe=utf-8].
+For information about formatting, see [Twitter Search API documentation](https://www.google.com/search?q=twitter+search+API&ie=utf-8&oe=utf-8).
 All three queries are included in the `q` field of a Twitter Search call.
 - QUERY_KEYWORDS: These keywords trigger a single flash.
 - QUERY_SPECIALS: These keywords trigger a special animation.
 - QUERY_FROM_USERS: If a tweet was written by this user a special animation is triggered.